28 de março de 2026

 Activity in the Field of Gastronomy

-He served as a member of the restaurant jury of the magazine Veja in Brazil and of the Portuguese restaurant award “Lisboa à Prova”.
+- served as a member of the restaurant jury of the magazine Veja (at Brasília, Brazil) (2005–2008) and of the Portuguese restaurant award “Lisboa à Prova” (2021–2023);

-He served as President of the General Assembly of the European Community of Gastronomic Culture (2018–2020).
+- president of the General Assembly of the European Community of Gastronomic Culture (2018–2020).

 Other Current Activities